Adaptive Optical Multi-Spectral Matrix Approach for Label-free High-resolution Imaging through Complex Scattering Media: Scattering Matrix Tomography

-Digitally scanning $\bf{r}$ (Fig.~\ref{fig1:smt}b) forms a phase-resolved image of the sample where the input spatial gate, output spatial gate, and temporal gate all align at every point in the absence of aberrations and scattering.
-The lateral spread of $\bf k_{\rm out}-\bf k_{\rm in}$ in the summation (typically set by the NA) determines the lateral resolution, with no degradation away from any particular focal plane.
+Digitally scanning $\bf{r}$ (Fig.~\ref{fig1:smt}c) forms a phase-resolved image of the sample where the input spatial gate, output spatial gate, and temporal gate all align at every point in the absence of aberrations and scattering.
+The lateral spread of $\bf k_{\rm out}-\bf k_{\rm in}$ in the summation (typically set by the numerical aperture NA) determines the lateral resolution, with no degradation away from any particular focal plane.
 The axial spread (typically set by the spectral bandwidth) determines the axial resolution.
+Like digital holography~\cite{2005_Ferraro_OE}, the $\psi_{\rm SMT}(\bf r)$ image can be volumetric or a slice with any orientation.
 The triple summation averages away random noises, providing a signal-to-noise ratio advantage akin to that of frequency-domain OCT over time-domain OCT~\cite{2017_deBoer_OE_review}.
-We use the non-uniform fast Fourier transform (NUFFT)~\cite{barnett2019parallel} to efficiently evaluate these summations and the 3D spatial scan.
-Eq.~\eqref{eq: psi_smt} is the minimal, optimization-free version of what we call ``scattering matrix tomography'' (SMT).
+One can utilize any subset of the scattering matrix---reflection, transmission, remission~\cite{2017_Zhao_OL,2022_Bender_PNAS}, a combination of them, or other subsets---with any number of angles and frequencies.
+We use the non-uniform fast Fourier transform~\cite{barnett2019parallel} to efficiently evaluate these summations and the 3D spatial scan.
+Eq.~\eqref{eq: psi_smt} is the minimal version of ``scattering matrix tomography'' (SMT).

-VRM used an object momentum conservation principle~\cite{kang2015imaging,2023_Lee_ncomms} to reconstruct images at multiple en-face slices by performing time gating at one depth, summing over incident angles while fixing the in-plane momentum transfer, performing a 2D inverse Fourier transform, and then looping over the depth~\cite{2023_Lee_ncomms}.
-In comparison, SMT uses a virtual scanning of a confocal spatiotemporal focus, which results in a simpler and more intuitieve formalism, enables slicing in any orientation or direct volumetric reconstruction, generalizes the use of reflection matrix to any subset of the scattering matrix (can also be transmission, remission~\cite{2017_Zhao_OL,2022_Bender_PNAS}, or a combination of them), adopts NUFFT which is much faster than brute-force summations and loops, and offers a rigorous basis for performing the index-mismatch correction and focus-quality-based spatiotemporal wavefront corrections below.